 How Long To Ferment Tomato Seeds?

 Once you have set up your jars, the fermentation process will begin.
-The goal of fermentation is to just remove the germination inhibiting gel sac from the seeds.
+The goal of fermentation is to just remove the gel sac from the seeds.

 Simply put, tomato seeds should be fermented for 2-3 days at normal room temperature before drying and storing.
 If your home is warmer, the process may go faster.
-Inspect the fermenting seeds daily with a clean spoon to avoid seeds beginning germination or turning brown.
+Inspect the fermenting seeds daily with a clean spoon to avoid seeds sprouting or turning brown.

-Seeds that ferment for too long may begin to germinate in the water solution.
+Seeds that float to the surface may begin to germinate.
 Over-fermented seeds may also have a lower germination rate.
 2-3 days at room temp is plenty of time to properly remove the gel sacs and prepare the seeds for drying.

 Can I Dry Tomato Seeds Without Fermenting?

 If you plan to dry tomato seed without fermenting, try rubbing the seeds on an abrasive surface (like a fine-mesh strainer or paper towel).
-This can help break up the seed’s gel sac, allowing for faster drying and better germination later on.
+This can help break up the seed’s gel sac and clean up the seeds for storage.

 Fermentation may sound intimidating, but the process is incredibly simple.
 It just requires a few days of waiting!